 Our alumni enjoy diverse careers in business and education.
-They are environmental lawyers, research chemists, staff scientists, college professors, dentists, doctors and school teachers.
+They are environmental lawyers, research chemists, staff scientists, dentists, doctors and educators.

 Mary Elizabeth Anderson

 Mary Elizabeth Anderson '01 was a National Science Foundation Undergraduate Experience Fellow in 1999 and 2000.
-Since then, she has earned a Ph.D. in chemistry at Pennsylvania State University and joined the chemistry faculty of Hope College in Holland, Mich., where she specializes in nanomaterial synthesis and characterization.
-She has a distinguished record of mentoring, publishing and presenting in her field.
+Since then, she has earned a Ph.D. in chemistry at Pennsylvania State University and served on the chemistry faculty of Hope College, and now is an associate professor at Furman University.
+She recently was awarded an NSF RUI grant to support her research in materials science.

 Marvin Leathers '04, was a double-major in classics and biochemistry.
-Now a Ph.D. candidate in neuroscience and a Mellon Fellow at the University of Pittsburgh, he is the first author of an article that is receiving considerable attention in the neurological science world, “In Monkeys Making Value-Based Decisions, LIP Neurons Encode Cue Salience and Not Action Value,” that appeared in the October 2012 issue of Science.
+He earned a Ph.D. in neuroscience and was a Mellon Fellow at the University of Pittsburgh.
+He is the first author of a Science article that received considerable attention in the neurological science world– “In Monkeys Making Value-Based Decisions, LIP Neurons Encode Cue Salience and Not Action Value."

 Rickie D. Moon